Bantamweight: Lethwei

 In International Lethwei Federation Japan, the bantamweight division is up to 60 kg.
 In International Lethwei Federation Japan, Yuta Hamamoto is the Bantamweight Champion.

 The World Lethwei Championship recognizes the bantamweight division with an upper limit of 54 kg.
 In World Lethwei Championship, Souris Manfredi is the Bantamweight Champion.

 Mixed martial arts

 In MMA, bantamweight is usually 126–135 pounds (57.2–61.2 kg).
 In ONE Championship, the bantamweight division limit is 65.8 kg.
 In Shooto, the limit is 56 kg (123.4 lb).

 Current champions

-These tables were last updated in July 2025.
+These tables were last updated in December of 2025.